-We enter into arrangements with pharmaceutical and biotechnology partners that may involve multiple deliverables.
+We enter into arrangements with pharmaceutical and biotechnology collaboration partners that may involve multiple deliverables.
 Our arrangements may contain one or more of the following elements: upfront fees, contract research and development, milestone payments, manufacturing and supply payments, royalties, and license fees.
 Each deliverable in the arrangement is evaluated to determine whether it meets the criteria to be accounted for as a separate unit of accounting or whether it should be combined with other deliverables.
 Revenue is recognized separately for each element.

-On January 1, 2011, we adopted on a prospective basis Accounting Standards Update (ASU) 2009-13, which amends the criteria to identify separate units of accounting within Subtopic 605-25, "Revenue Recognition-Multiple-Element Arrangements."
-Under this guidance, at the inception of each new multiple-element arrangement or the material modification of an existing multiple-element arrangement, we allocate all consideration received under multiple-element arrangements to all units of accounting based on the relative selling price method, generally based on our best estimate of selling price (ESP).
-The objective of ESP is to determine the price at which we would transact a sale if the product or service was sold on a stand-alone basis.
+At the inception of each new multiple-element arrangement or the material modification of an existing multiple-element arrangement, we allocate all consideration received under multiple-element arrangements to all units of accounting based on the relative selling price method, generally based on our best estimate of selling price (ESP).
+The objective of ESP is to determine the price at which we would transact a sale if the product or service was sold on a standalone basis.
 We determine ESP for the elements in our collaboration arrangements by considering multiple factors including, but not limited to, technical complexity of the performance obligation and similarity of elements to those performed under previous arrangements.
 Since we apply significant judgment in arriving at the ESPs, any material change in our estimates would significantly affect the allocation of the total consideration to the different elements of a multiple element arrangement.